NDub40/Neovim/README.md

 My ever growing Neovim.
 I use LazyVim.
+Thesee are just my plugins not a true config.